 Holidays can be especially lonely for older adults who don’t live near their families.
 It’s not uncommon for these seniors to isolate themselves and stay home.
 However, isolation only furthers feelings of loneliness and keeps older adults from enjoying the holiday season.

 For Senior LIFE members, there are ample opportunities to remain active and spend time with others.
-Members can visit the Senior LIFE Center to socialize with friends, visit their medical providers, and access rehabilitation services, which can all be helpful in combatting loneliness and depression.
+Members can visit the Senior LIFE Center to socialize with friends, visit their medical providers, and access rehabilitation services, which can all be helpful in combating loneliness and depression.

 There are also a number of ways for you and your aging loved one to find joy and fulfillment during the holidays.
-Some suggestions include: